BITSS-OPA/opa-deworming/code/01_final_opa.md

 ### Assessing computational reproducibility of original results

 The second approach does not report benefits and costs separately.
-With all these elements the main result from the original analysis that is comparable with the results discussed here is the NPV of 499.72 (table A12, column 3, and row 6) This result corresponds to a social internal rate of return of 40.7% (located as an inline result in the paper - also in Figure 1 - and in the appendix at table A12, column 3, and row 9).
-Following the steps described in this section, this analysis obtains the same result (499.7204653 and 40.7492806546435%, respectively, without rounding).
+With all these elements the main result from the original analysis that is comparable with the results discussed here is the NPV of 499.72 (table A12, column 3, and row 6)[^7].
+This result corresponds to a social internal rate of return of 40.7% (located as an inline result in the paper - also in Figure 1 - and in the appendix at table NA, column NA, and row NA).
+Following the steps described in this section, this analysis obtains the same result (499.7204831 and 40.7493077354523%, respectively, without rounding).

+[^7]: While @klps4 uses an annual discount rate of 10% for the main estimates, this analysis follows the method written in Common Structure in 2.
+Methodology for consistency.

 ## Approach 3: Combination of Previous Approaches and Input From Key Policy Partners

-In this third and final approach, the report borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key technical assistance partner to best identify one clear output to inform policy makers.
+In this third and the fourth approaches, the report borrowed some methodological elements from @baird2016worms and @klps4 and sought feedback from a key technical assistance partner to best identify one clear output to inform policy makers.
 BITSS worked in collaboration with the NGO Evidence Action, a key technical assistance partner in this area.
 Evidence Action's Deworm the World Initiative provides technical assistance to governments to implement school-based deworming programs.
 Deworm the World works closely with policymakers and government staff who are responsible for ensuring the implementation of deworming programs within their geographies to plan, scale, and sustain school-based deworming programs targeting at-risk children.
 Deworm the World works to gain and maintain critical support amongst these key stakeholders, thus having important influence over how policymakers take-in and use evidence for decision making.
 For this report, Evidence Action provided insights on the updated costs and benefits across different country contexts to offer a broader perspective helpful for policy makers.

 Under this approach, the benefits from deworming described in Approaches 1 and 2 are scaled to reflect differences in baseline prevalence rates and length of treatment.
 Additionally, the relevant costs are constrained to direct costs alone (excluding additional costs on education).
 Finally, this approach uses inputs costs and prevalence that reflect the current settings where Evidence Action is supporting deworming interventions.
 As of 2020, Evidence Action supports deworming interventions in four countries.